How to Host Your WordPress Site on Multiple AWS Server Instances

 Once you’ve selected Aurora DB, you need to specify some basic configurations.
 You’ll need to figure out what the right DB Instance Class for you is.
 Besides actual throughput, you’ll also need to consider DB Instance pricing.

-Take note of the of settings you are using, particularly names, because we’re going to need them later on when we’re creating the WordPress instance.
+Take note of the settings you are using, particularly names, because we’re going to need them later on when we’re creating the WordPress instance.

 Step 4: Creating and Setting up Your Web Server Infrastructure